Delacour's langur

-Delacour's langur or Delacour's lutung (Trachypithecus delacouri) is a critically endangered species of lutung endemic to northern Vietnam.
+Delacour's langur or Delacour's lutung (Trachypithecus delacouri) is a critically endangered species of Old World monkey endemic to northern Vietnam.
 It is named for French-American ornithologist Jean Théodore Delacour.

 Physical description

 Delacour's langur is somewhat larger than its two closest relatives, François' langur and the Laotian langur, but in other respects has a similar appearance.
 Adults measure from 57 to 62 cm in head-body length, with a tail 82 to 88 cm long.
 Males weigh between 7.5 and 10.5 kg, while the females are slightly smaller, weighing between 6.2 and 9.2 kg.
 Their fur is predominantly black, with white markings on the face and distinctive creamy-white fur over the rump and the outer thighs, while females also have a patch of pale fur in the pubic area.
 Like other closely related lutungs, Delacour's langur has a crest of long, upright, hair over the forehead and crown; this is, however, somewhat taller and narrower than in other species.